 Stephen Sherrod, Senior Economist, Division of Market Oversight, (202) 418-5452, email@example.com; or Riva Spear Adriance, Senior Special Counsel, Division of Market Oversight, (202) 418-5494, firstname.lastname@example.org; Commodity Futures Trading Commission, Three Lafayette Centre, 1155 21st Street NW., Washington, DC 20581.End Further Info End Preamble Start Supplemental Information

-In order to provide interested parties with an opportunity to comment on the Aggregation Proposal during the comment period on the Position Limits Proposal, the Commission extended the comment period for the Aggregation Proposal to February 10, 2014, the same Start Printed Page 37974end date as the comment period for the Position Limits Proposal.
+In order to provide interested parties with an opportunity to comment on the Aggregation Proposal during the comment period on the Position Limits Proposal, the Commission extended the comment period for the Aggregation Proposal to February 10, 2014, the same end date as the comment period for the Position Limits Proposal.

 Christopher J. Kirkpatrick,

-Appendix to Position Limits for Derivatives and Aggregation of Positions Extension of Comment Periods—Commission Voting Summary
+Appendices to Position Limits for Derivatives and Aggregation of Positions Reopening of Comment Periods—Commission Voting Summary and Commissioner's Statement

-On this matter, Chairman Massad and Commissioners O'Malia, Wetjen, and Giancarlo voted in the affirmative.
+On this matter, Chairman Massad and Commissioners Wetjen, Bowen, and Giancarlo voted in the affirmative.
 No Commissioner voted in the negative.
-Commissioner Bowen did not participate in this matter.End Supplemental Information

 2. See 17 CFR part 150.
 Part 150 of the Commission's regulations establishes federal position limits on futures and option contracts in nine enumerated agricultural commodities.Back to Citation

 8. See Aggregation Proposal, 78 FR at 68947.Back to Citation